cran/RCTrep/README.md

 ### Step 1: Identification

-This step is to identifiy the variable set **confounders_treatment_name** that confound causal relation between treatment and outcome, and the variable set **confounders_sampling_name** that can induce supurious difference in estimates between RWD and RCT data.
+This step is to identify the variable set **outcome_predictors** that confound causal relation between treatment and outcome, and the variable set **selection_predictors** that can induce spurious difference in estimates between RWD and RCT data.

 ``` r